pactflow/example-consumer-java-junit/README.md

 [![Pact Status](https://test.pactflow.io/pacts/provider/pactflow-example-provider-springboot/consumer/pactflow-example-consumer-java-junit/latest/prod/badge.svg)](https://test.pactflow.io/pacts/provider/pactflow-example-provider-springboot/consumer/pactflow-example-consumer-java-junit/latest/prod) (prod/prod pact)

-This is an example of a Java consumer that uses Pact with Junit, [Pactflow](https://pactflow.io) and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.
+This is an example of a Java consumer that uses Pact with Junit, [PactFlow](https://pactflow.io) and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.

-It is using a public tenant on Pactflow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+It is using a public tenant on PactFlow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.

-See the canonical consumer example here: https://github.com/pactflow/example-consumer See also the full [Pactflow CI/CD Workshop](https://docs.pactflow.io/docs/workshops/ci-cd) for which this can be substituted in as the "consumer".
+See the canonical consumer example here: https://github.com/pactflow/example-consumer See also the full [PactFlow CI/CD Workshop](https://docs.pactflow.io/docs/workshops/ci-cd) for which this can be substituted in as the "consumer".

 ## Pre-requisites